 This is New Zealand at Christmas time.
 The sun is shining and, if you are lucky Christmas day temperatures can be around C25/6 (F79) and you can enjoy sipping samples on a New Zealand vineyard tour or enjoy your wine in the shade on the deck at home, or at your Air Bnb.

-Our selfie is of a visiting friend who is seen tasting wines on a Haythornthwaite‘s New Zealand Vineyard tour in 2019.
+Our selfie is of a visiting friend who is seen tasting wines on a self-guided Haythornthwaite‘s New Zealand Vineyard tour in 2019.
 He visited from the US before the pandemic madness swept around the world.

 You can see bottles in chill buckets and glasses ready for customers to sample with.
 This vineyard is one we enjoyed visiting before and were able to take a walk through the vines.
-The winemakers are always welcome, and have a Siamese cat.
+The winemakers are always welcoming and have a Siamese cat.

 New Zealand Vineyard Tips

 If you visit you will be asked to pay a modest tasting or sampling fee and this is taken off any purchases you make.
 Respect their request for a tasting fee, after all, you may not lie the wine and a few dollars is a small price to pay to sample wines grown outside the door you are standing near.

 Ask plenty of questions if you like the wines, the owners are usually happy to tell you a little about its history and why they grow certain grapes.

 You may need to drive, so have a designated driver and then buy them lunch at the cafe as they won’t be drinking!